How ShareChat leveraged Pepper Content to become India's largest multilingual social media platform

 The 5 strategy pillars allowed the ShareChat team to develop a host of sustainable action areas.
 These included:

-ShareChat aims at establishing a sense of community through its content in different languages
+ShareChat aims to establish a sense of community through its content in different languages

 ShareChat uses a consistent culture-first approach to ensure its content is relevant to its users